billv5w/localBatchApex/README.md

-# Salesforce Batch DX
+# Local Batch Apex

 ## Description
-Salesforce Batch DX is an Electron-based application designed to facilitate batch processing of Salesforce data using Salesforce DX.
+Local Batch Apex is an Electron-based application designed to facilitate batch processing of Salesforce data using Salesforce DX.
 It provides a user-friendly interface for executing batch jobs, managing Salesforce organizations, and handling Apex file generation.

 ## Installation
 1. Clone the repository: